MaaXYZ/MaaFramework.Binding.CSharp/docs/articles/nightly-builds.md

 ## Warranty

-Packages from `nightly-build` feed are considered experimental.
+Packages from `nightly-builds` feed are considered experimental.
 They might not have the usual quality, may contain experimental and breaking changes, and come without warranty.

 ## Feed information